vitiral/jsoncmd/SPECIFICATION.md

 - **must** be runnable in a bash compliant shell
 - **must** accept a `--json-cmd JSON` argument, where JSON is a valid json string.
+- **must** accept a `--json-cmd-types` flag, which returns the input and output types in the format specified in Type Format
 - **must not** accept any other arguments when `--json-cmd` is specified.
     - additional arguments **must** return rc=101 immediately.
 - **must** accept the following keys to `--json-cmd`, which are reserved: